I exist.

 Many--perhaps most--world religions incorporate divine androgyny.
 This reflects the presence of intersexuality in the collective unconsciousness.
 Angels in Judeo-Christian tradition are neither male nor female.
 In Greek mythology, the child of Hermes (the jock god) and Aphrodite (prom queen goddess of love) was Hermaphrodite, as seen in the image attached to this post.
 The ancient Egyptian god/dess of the Nile was Hapi, whose breasts and phallus were depicted as constantly flowing with fertility, like the Nile itself.

+Some intersex advocates are uncomfortable discussing intersex deities in the world pantheon, because they feel it links us with fantasy.
 But mythos is based in fact--sometimes psychological, and sometimes material.
 It can be very useful.
 Psychologically, it can give us validation, and materially, it gives us clues to the historical past.
 After all, Homer's city of Troy was considered mythic until archeologist Heinrich Schliemann took the Illiad seriously and located and excavated Troy's ruins.

 What the myths of the world show us is that intersexuality did not signify barren disorder, as it does to Western doctors today.
 It signified perfection (for the Judeo-Christian), beauty (for the Greeks), creation (for the Egyptians).